 The council invited local residents, landowners, developers and other parties to put forward sites (excluding sites for minerals and waste uses) they consider to be suitable and available for future development in the borough.
 This has now been concluded.
 The council will now consider this information as required for the purposes of meeting any further development requirements through the SADPD .
 We will be looking to make Call for Site information available to town and parish councils at the end of July so they can see what sites have been put forward in their areas.
 It is important to note that the submission of sites to the council does not alter their current planning status.
 This information is simply what others have submitted to the council - and no more than that.
 As noted in earlier updates, far more sites have been submitted to the council than will ever be needed to meet the remaining development requirements through the SADPD .

 As well as giving the council a pool of sites which it can assess should it need to in order to meet remaining development requirements, town and parish councils may also find this site information useful in taking forward their neighbourhood plans, for example where they are themselves considering making site allocations.

 Minerals and Waste Development Plan Document

-The next stage is to respond to comments and release a ‘summary report of issues’; and to consider the responses to the ‘call for Minerals and Waste sites’.
-An up to date Local Aggregate Assessments will then be published in the coming months which, alongside a refreshed waste needs assessment, will inform the Council’s approach to key mineral and waste policy development.
-It is the intention of the Council to be in a position to consult on a 1st Draft of a Minerals and Waste Plan by the end of year.
+The next stage is to respond to comments and release a ‘summary report of issues’; and to consider the responses to the ‘call for minerals and waste sites’.
+An up to date Local Aggregate Assessment will then be published in the coming months which, alongside a refreshed Waste Needs Assessment, will inform the council’s approach to key mineral and waste policy development.
+It is the intention of the council to be in a position to consult on a first draft of a Minerals and Waste Plan by the end of year.